-When: May/June 2018, 2 weeks
+When: May/June 2019, 6 weeks

-The Bushmen of the Namibian interior called the region The Land God Made in Anger, while Portuguese sailors once referred to it as The Gates of Hell.
+The San of the Namibian interior called the region The Land God Made in Anger, while Portuguese sailors once referred to it as The Gates of Hell.
 The coastline is littered with a thousand shipwrecks and whale bones.
 The cold Benguela ocean current circulates straight from Antarctica, enshrouding the shoreline in fog until the strong on-shore winds disperse the haze.

-Namibia however is the first African nation to formally adopt the need to preserve it’s environment into it’s constitution.
-During Kate’s Breaking the Cycle in Africa expedition, while in the west Caprivi Strip, she met with Friedrich Alpers from the Integrated Rural Development and Nature Conservation (IRDNC), a world leader in it’s field, and learned of many of the conflicts between humans (the Kwe and the military) and the environment.
+Namibia, however, is the first African nation to formally adopt the need to preserve its environment into its constitution.
+During Kate’s Breaking the Cycle in Africa expedition, while in the West Caprivi Strip, she met with the Integrated Rural Development and Nature Conservation (IRDNC), a world leader in its field, and learned of many of the conflicts between humans (the Kwe and the military) and the environment.